Sample Resignation Letter: Promotion Job Opportunity

-Your current colleagues can follow you throughout your career, especially if you continue to work in the same field or industry.
+Your current colleagues can follow you throughout your career, especially if you continue to work in the same field or industry in the same area.

 If you are angry or unhappy with your current employer, the resignation letter is not the time to tell him.
 Let your letter demonstrate your professionalism.
 You can’t predict the future and you never know who will view your resignation as Human Resources personnel change over time as does who will read your personnel file.

 Use this sample resignation letter when you are leaving your current employer for a promotion at another employer.

 With some regret, this letter is my resignation from Wallace Development.
 I have accepted a position as a manager at a firm that is not a competitor with Wallace Development.
 This was a timely offer since I am ready for the next step forward in my career.